industry topics

 • In 2014, UL, in compliance with its Patent Policy, requested that SawStop identify specific patent claims that are essential for compliance with AIM requirements which were being considered for incorporation into the UL 987 standard.
 In response, SawStop declined to provide any type of statement concerning its patents, other than to say it reserves all its patent rights.

-• If the patent web of SawStop cannot be avoided, the Commission would in effect be imposing a design standard, rather than a performance standard.
-The mandatory rule would create a monopolistic advantage in the marketplace, generating millions of dollars for SawStop and Mr. Gass, and raising costs for consumers.
+• In other words, if the patent web of SawStop cannot be avoided, the Commission would in effect be imposing a design standard, rather than a performance standard.
+The mandatory rule would create a monopolistic advantage in the marketplace, generating millions of dollars for SawStop, and raising costs for consumers.

 • Data supplied by SawStop concerning the number of table saw units sold and the number of reported blade contact incidences, demonstrates that operators are nearly five times more likely to contact the saw blade of a SawStop saw as opposed to the operator of a conventional table saw.